umrlastig/pegazus-ontology/README.md

 This repository contains the documentation of the PeGaZus ontology and knowledge graph construction method.

 THIS REPOSITORY IS NO LONGER UPDATED.
-FOR UPDATED VERSION OF BOTH ONTOLOGY SEE :
+FOR UPDATED VERSIONS OF BOTH ONTOLOGIES SEE :
 * [PeGazUs ontology](https://charlybernard.github.io/pegazus-paris/)
 * [TABULAE ontology](https://solenn-tl.github.io/tabulae-ontology/)